hibetterheyj/tag_ws/readme.md

     ```

   - results:
-    - **personal PC** Intel® Core™ i7-6700HQ CPU @ 2.60GHz × 8: more than 50 Hz when finding whycon and more than 2000 Hz when keeping tracking
+    - **personal computer** Intel® Core™ i7-6700HQ CPU @ 2.60GHz × 8: more than 50 Hz when finding whycon and more than 2000 Hz when keeping tracking
-    - **student room PC** Intel® Core™ i7-6700 CPU @ 3.40GHz × 8: more than 200 Hz when finding whycon and more than 10000 Hz when keeping tracking
+    - **student room computer** Intel® Core™ i7-6700 CPU @ 3.40GHz × 8: more than 200 Hz when finding whycon and more than 10000 Hz when keeping tracking

     ```shell
     # personal